DaanHuinink/DependencyGuard/README.md

 ```

 - The more specific rule wins.
-- An equally specific `allowed` and `denied` rule is a DG0003 conflict.
+- An equally specific `allowed` and `denied` rule is a conflict that's reported as an error.

 ### Related namespaces need rules too